Category: New Mexico

 Income that is allocated or apportioned outside New Mexico on Schedule PIT-B does not qualify for credit for taxes paid to another state on that same income.
 For example: Rental income from property located outside of New Mexico is allocated outside New Mexico on Schedule PIT-B, credit for tax paid to another state cannot be claimed.
 Income tax you paid to any municipality, county, or other political subdivision of a state or to any central government of a foreign country does not count toward the credit.

 TaxSlayer will automatically calculate this credit for your New Mexico Resident return if you have a Nonresident return created in your account.
-If you have a Part-Year New Mexico return, you will need to manully enter the information asked within the New Mexico state program.
+If you have a Part-Year New Mexico return, you will need to manually enter the information asked within the New Mexico state program.